nordeck/element-web-modules/packages/element-web-opendesk-module/README.md

   - `portal_url` - The URL of the portal.
 - `custom_css_variables` - a configuration of `--cpd-color-*` css variables to override selected colors in the Element theme.
 The [Element Compound](https://compound.element.io/?path=/docs/tokens-semantic-colors--docs) documentation has a list of all available options.

+For the navigation bar and launcher, the following variables are relevant:

+- `--cpd-color-text-action-accent` sets the background of the launcher icon when expanded and the top border of the menu
+- `--cpd-color-icon-on-solid-primary` sets the color of the launcher icon when expanded
+- `

 Example configuration:

 ```json